Updated July 24, 2019

 Enter Adaptive Dynamic Momentum

 I devoted 5 years of research and testing to create a far better measure of momentum.
 Adaptive Dynamic Momentum (ADM) calculates a wide range of regressions for each fund, each rebalance period, and uses the length which best fits current conditions.
-It then normalizes the result for each fund member of the basket for comparison of both strength and confidence.
+It then performs a another set of calculations using a shorter length which is a derivative of the primary.
+It then normalizes the results for each fund member of the basket for comparison of both strength and confidence.
 In short, ADM allows for more accurate trend identification as well as a smoother equity curve.

 What does this mean for investors?
 It adds up to improved returns, decreased drawdowns, and greater confidence.
 The graph below illustrates the difference in relative performance between selecting the best 5 from a basket of 24 funds employing an average of multiple fixed lengths (1+4+13+26+52 weeks) versus Adaptive Dynamic Momentum.
 (Don’t forget to subtract the starting $100,000 when comparing gains.)